 - Not having enough funds to begin retirement

-- Current interest rates not providing enough return, forced to add risk to investment philosophy
+- Current interest rates not providing enough return, forced to add risk to an investment philosophy

 How can you be sure you will have enough retirement income?
 That’s the real challenge and one which is far more complicated than it at first seems.
-The reasons are myriad but the two most visible issues are the most obvious, medical costs and overall inflation.
-A recent report by the US Department of Labor stated that since Medicare supplemental insurance have nearly doubled since 1990.
+The reasons are myriad, but the two most visible issues are the most obvious, medical costs and overall inflation.
+A recent report by the US Department of Labor stated that since Medicare supplemental insurance has nearly doubled since 1990.

-Over the past ten years there have been new products that are designed for income that guarantee income for as long as you live, regardless of how long you live.
-The concept is simple you allow a larger entity to accept the responsibility for performance of your important retirement income while at the same time providing strong and dependable guarantees.
+Over the past ten years, there have been new products that are designed for income that guarantee income for as long as you live, regardless of how long you live.
+The concept is simple you allow a larger entity to accept the responsibility for the performance of your essential retirement income while at the same time providing reliable and dependable guarantees.

-Retirement Income Planning might be exactly your answer to concerns about income, inflation and a solid interesting retirement.
+Retirement Income Planning might be exactly your answer to concerns about income, inflation and an interesting solid retirement.